 Refer to the beginning summary section of each standard to learn whether the standard is applicable to the project.
 The project activity or funding source generally dictates when and how a standard applies.
+Projects involving Adaptive Reuse or "gut" rehabilitation of rental housing must comply, to the maximum extent feasible, with standards for rehabilitation and new construction.
 When strict compliance to these standards is not feasible, contact the Minnesota Housing staff architect assigned to the project to discuss whether a waiver or variance is warranted.